-A couple of months ago, Campaign magazine decided to feature frog-faced demagogue Nigel Farage on the front cover of their ‘Love & Hate’ issue.
+A couple of months ago, Campaign magazine featured frog-faced demagogue Nigel Farage on the front cover of their ‘Love & Hate’ issue.
 They used Charlie Clift’s portrait of the Brexit Party dictator, which shows the smirking scourge of ‘the elite’ in a pinstripe suit, sporting £200 cufflinks, drawing on a £20 Hoyo de Monterrey Epicure Especial Cigar.
-That Farage has managed portray himself as a non-elite, fighting for “good, ordinary, decent folk”, is a unique ‘brand’ of deception in itself.
+That Farage has managed to portray himself as a non-elite – fighting for “good, ordinary, decent folk” – is a unique ‘brand’ of deception in itself.

-All these years, Nigel Farage has been like a tweed-cloaked vampire emerging from a still mist to claw gently, not at our windows, but at our television screens, hopeful of an invitation into our homes.
-Of course, given his ubiquity it’s been difficult to avoid him.
-Appearances on panel shows like Have I Got News For You turned him into a harmless cartoon character; a tobacco-infused anachronism, seemingly content to absorb the comedic barbs of his co-panelists with a gravelly guffaw.
-Christ, he even had a cameo appearance on Ruddy Hell!
+All these years, Nigel Farage has been like a tweed-cloaked vampire emerging from a swirling mist to claw gently, not at our windows, but at our television screens, hopeful of an invitation into our homes.
+Of course, given his ubiquity, it’s been difficult to avoid him.
+Appearances on panel shows like Have I Got News For You turned him into a harmless cartoon character, a tobacco-infused anachronism seemingly content to absorb the comedic barbs of his co-panellists with a gravelly guffaw.
+He even had a cameo appearance on Ruddy Hell!
 It’s Harry and Paul.

 Meanwhile, away from television, the BBC and the Telegraph were busy churning out features about his covert coat, a garment made famous by some of our most popular fictional conmen and admired by heavyweight fashion icons like Joey fucking Essex.